 Suntheanine®, a patented form of L-Theanine, is a registered trademark of Taiyo International, Inc.

-Take 1 vegetable capsule daily, preferably between meals, or as directed by a qualified healthcare practitioner.
+Take 1 capsule daily, preferably between meals, or as directed by your health practitioner.
+Store in cool, dry place.